29th-pixel/wikirizer/README.md

 Users can also export the Summary to Text, PDF and Image files according to their needs which makes sharing of summary much easier.

-This bot will be hosted in few days and become ready to use.
+Currently this bot is hosted on pythonanywhere.com.
 You can add it to your Telegram by searching wikiSummarize_bot or following this link will take you directly to bot [wikiSummarize_bot](http://t.me/wikiSummarize_bot)